e-gov/cvi/libs/ui/src/lib/table-of-contents/table-of-contents-wrapper/table-of-contents-wrapper.html.md

 Adds a table of contents sidebar to textual page content.

-Add the page content to be navigated before `.veera-table-of-contents__aside` block.
+Add the page content to be navigated before `.cvi-table-of-contents__aside` block.